alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/doorlock.rst

 Wiring up the breadboard
 ========================
 There are multiple ways to wire the breadboard.
 Locations of various components don't matter as long as the connections between the components are correct.
 We'll give an example that will get you going even if you don't know anything about electronics.
+When talking about holes on the breadboard, we're assuming the breadboard is labeled like http://adafru.it/239 - A to J is left to right, 1 to 63 is top to bottom.
+Some breadboards are labeled differently.

 Common to all variants
 ----------------------